Classical Studio Training

 Famous artists like Titian and Monet were Masters at understanding how to use color in a variety of deliberate ways to make their subjects come to life.
 The subject matter or style of art doest really change the fundamental requirements for understanding how color works.
 From Impressionism to Hyper Realism, the foundational skills as we teach in our Classical Studio Training modules are the same.

-We are looking for some pretty skillful and fun outcomes in this module:
+We are looking for some pretty skillful and fun outcomes in exploring painting this way:

 - Understanding different color schemes and being able to identify and apply them with intention.